Skip to Content

 Sugar, water, and cornstarch in a medium pan over medium heat.

-Remove mixture from heat.
+Remove the mixture from heat.

 Glaze mixture thickening on the stove.